MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [ ] The measure of correlation to the S&P/TSX Index.
 - [ ] The historical high-water mark used for incentive fees.

-> **Explanation:** Alpha measures the value-added portion of returns, factoring out broad market movements to identify genuine manager skill.
+> **Explanation:**( Alpha measures the value-added portion of returns, factoring out broad market movements to identify genuine manager skill.)

----

 ### Why is Maximum Drawdown (MDD) a critical metric for alternative funds?